jchip/mcpu/packages/mcpu-cli/README.md

 ## Why MCPU?

 MCP tool schemas are verbose.
 A single server like Playwright requires ~11KB of schema data.
 With multiple servers, this adds up quickly and consumes valuable context window space.
+MCP servers can also return large inline responses that bloat tokens or even fail to send to the LLM.

 MCPU addresses this by:

 - **Progressive discovery and disclosure** - Servers and their tool schemas are revealed and connected only when needed
 - **Compressing tool schemas** - Reduces schema size by up to 84% using a compact format designed for AI consumption
+- **Intercept** - Intercept large inline content and save them to disk
 - **CLI-first design** - Built for AI agents with bash tool access (Claude Code, etc.), not just MCP-native clients

 ## Schema Compression Stats